-Matthew Johnson is an Associate Professor of Psychiatry and Behavioral Science at the Johns Hopkins School of Medicine.
+Matthew Johnson is a full professor of Psychiatry and Behavioral Science at the Johns Hopkins School of Medicine.
 He received his bachelor of science in psychology from Eastern Oregon University in 1999 and his doctorate from the University of Vermont in 2004 in experimental pharmacology/behavioral pharmacology.

 The underlying theme of Dr. Johnson’s career has been the understanding of human behavioral change, particularly when it comes to addiction recovery.
 He studies the decision-making that underlies drug addiction and he conducts studies to understand the behavioral and psychological effects of psychoactive drugs in humans.
 Regarding the latter, he has studied drugs such as psilocybin, salvinorin A, cocaine, methamphetamine, caffeine, and nicotine.